capillariesio/capillaries/test/deploy/README.md

 The script below calls `config_service` deploy command for each Cassandra node and waits until `nodetool status` confirms that the node joined the cluster.
 It's worth running this script in a separate shell session right after `install_services` command is complete.

-Keep in mind that `config_service` command also restarts Cassandra on Cassandra nodes.
+Keep in mind that `config_service` command also restarts Cassandra on each node.

 ```
 #! /bin/bash